uofmelectricboat/.github/profile/README.md

 ## VCU Programming

 The Vehicle Control Unit (VCU) is essentially the central processing unit of the boat.
 It activates electrical components, records important data, and controls elements like sensors and actuators.
-It also serves as the central communication hub between different parts of the boat via the Controller Area Network (CAN) bus.
-The CAN bus is a vehicle bus standard that allows the sensors, actuators, and microcontrollers on the boat to communicate.
+It also serves as the central communication hub between different parts of the boat via the Controller Area Network (CAN) bus, a vehicle bus standard that allows microcontrollers and devices on the boat to communicate with each other without a host computer.

 We use the [Raptor General Control Model GCM196](https://store.neweagle.net/shop/raptor/raptor-hardware/raptor-controllers-with-software/1793-196-1503-general-control-module-raptor/) as our VCU.

 ### Raptor Toolchain

 The electronic hardware components on our boat (like sensors and actuators) are programmed using software provided by New Eagle.
-We have free access to New Eagle’s Raptor Toolchain (i.e. Raptor-Dev and Raptor Cal) ($9600 worth of software!), courtesy of our use of the Raptor GCM.
+We have free access to New Eagle’s Raptor Toolchain (i.e. Raptor-Dev and Raptor Cal) ($9600 worth of software!) due to our use of the Raptor GCM.

 #### Programming Environment